abougouffa/minemacs/docs/functions-and-commands.md

 #### `(+treesit-create-parser-in-buffer &optional BUFFER)`

 Create a `treesit` grammar in BUFFER even if the mode isn't a ts-mode.

+#### `(+switch-git-status-buffer)`

+Parse git status from an expanded path and switch to a file.
+The completion candidates include the Git status of each file.

 #### `(+viper-operate-inside-delimiters OPEN CLOSE OP)`